mishoto/BoschGitRepos/README.md

 ### Installing

-Download project from repo.
+Download and build the project.

 - [BoschGitRepos](https://github.com/mishoto/BoschGitRepos)

-In the project's folder build docker image:
+In the project's folder build docker image, but before that you have to start docker daemon via docker desktop:

 ```
 docker build -t <your image name> .